Tomorrow is the feast of St. Michael and All Angels which means that the feasting begins tonight!

 So why, exactly, do we celebrate angels and why do we refer to Michael as a saint?
 All of this can be weird for some people but it need not be.
 A saint is simply someone who is in heaven with God and we celebrate St. Michael and all angels because we are thankful for everything that God has created, including angels.
 Angels are extremely important beings; they fight against the forces of evil, they protect us and they give us messages from God.

-Maybe the reason why celebrating the angels of the bible is weird to us is because they are one of the most misunderstood and misrepresented beings from the bible.
+Maybe the reason why celebrating the angels of the bible is weird to us is because they are some, of the most misunderstood and misrepresented beings from the bible.
 The secular world depicts them as chubby, nude children floating around, shooting arrows.
-But in the bible they are powerful, awe inspiring creatures.
+But in the bible they are powerful, awe-inspiring creatures.
 They usually incite fear when humans see them!
 The descriptions of angels in the bible are completely different than what the secular world depicts.
-Angels can have the appearance of men, they often have swords, they can move without humans seeing them or they can look rather bizarre as in Ezekiel 10:12, where it says their entire bodies, including their backs, their hands and their wings, were completely full of eyes, as were their four wheels.
+Angels can have the appearance of men, they often have swords, they can move without humans seeing them or they can look rather bizarre as in Ezekiel 10:12, where it says their entire bodies, including their backs, their hands, and their wings, were completely full of eyes, as were their four wheels.

 The angels of the bible don’t just float around, they are appointed messengers of God with the most important messages, they fight against the forces of darkness, they protect us, and they worship God in the heavenly places.
 They are super important!